soapia/kwk-level-2-lecture-010-jquery-introduction-teacher-l2/README.md

 type, the message, the line number, and then returning to your code to fix the problem.
 Above, we see **SyntaxError**, **Unexpected blah blah... '{' (is what I really want)**, **line 8 in index.js**.

+## Moving Forward

+Moving forward, we will explore jQuery, JavaScript, and their interaction with the DOM in further detail!